-But unlike with aging, there are many things we can do both as individuals and collectively to slow or eventually even reverse the radicalization of climate.
+But unlike with aging, rapid changes in climate are something humanity has imposed upon itself.
+There are many things we can do both as individuals and collectively to slow or eventually even reverse the radicalization of climate.

 That most people have not responded to this rallying cry, so common in the books and documentaries on the subject, suggests a need to avoid empowerment and maintain a sense of victimhood.
 Standard news media have long catered to this need by avoiding any implication in daily reporting that human activity contributes to making forest fires, floods and storms more destructive.
 The overwhelming desire is to perceive threats as coming from the outside, rather than being generated cumulatively from the inside.